INOpulse for PH-COPD

 Nitric oxide (NO) is normally produced in the blood vessel endothelium linings, working on the smooth muscle of the blood vessels to dilate or open the arteries.
 When nitric oxide enters the smooth muscle cells, it directly activates a chemical called soluble guanylate cyclase (sGC) in these cells. sGC produces another substance called cyclic guanosine monophosphate (GMP).
 Cyclic GMP then causes the smooth muscle cells to relax, which in turn causes the blood vessels (arteries) to widen or dilate.

 Researchers have suggested that inhaled nitric oxide could help open or dilate the blood vessels in the lungs of these patients.
 Further, they proposed that dosing as a small pulse early in the patient’s breath could reduce the potential for adverse effects.

 The INOpulse delivery system was designed to deliver nitric oxide in a targeted fashion allowing it to act primarily on the well-functioning part of the lung.
 The theory behind this delivery is that because inhaled nitric oxide is very short-acting and is deactivated quickly when it contacts blood, delivering it to well-ventilated parts of the lung will allow it to open up the blood vessels where good gas exchange is possible, while not reversing the body’s protective mechanism in other parts of the lung.

-This concept has shown benefit in an open-label randomized control study in a small number of subjects.
-We are now evaluating this in a larger clinical trial using a new device and dosing regimen and plan to conduct additional studies with the goal of getting this drug-device combination approved, by health regulatory agencies around the world, for use by patients with PH-COPD on long-term oxygen therapy.
+We are now evaluating additional studies with the goal of getting INOpulse approved, by health regulatory agencies around the world, for use by patients with PH-COPD.

-Find out more about this trial at clinicaltrials.gov.
+Find out more about our ongoing trials at clinicaltrials.gov.